moonrailgun/eventemitter-strict/README.md

-# eventemitter-ts
+# eventemitter-strict

 A eventemitter with typescript full support

-`eventemitter-ts` is a eventemitter with typescript full support.
+`eventemitter-strict` is a eventemitter with typescript full support.
 The module is API compatible with the EventEmitter that ships by default with Node.js.

 Allow to type safe definition your eventemitter